 What are the Different Height Requirements?

-In the magic kingdom there are 33 rides with only 6 of them having a height requirement, they are…
+The Magic Kingdom is home to some really great iconic rides.
+Many of them are very friendly to smaller children.
+In the Magic Kingdom there are 33 rides with only 6 of them having a height requirement, they are…

-- Big Thunder Mountain (40 inches in height)
+- Big Thunder Mountain Railroad (40 inches 102 centimeters in height)

 - Space Mountain (44 inches in height)

 - Splash Mountain (40 inches 102 centimeters in height)

 - Tomorrowland Speedway (32 inches in height to ride, and 54 inches to drive)